HackerHansen/1v1.YEET-v1/README.md

 # 1v1.YEET-v1
-A cheat engine hack for the game 1v1.lol
+A Cheat Engine hack for the game 1v1.lol

 ### Note: This has only been tested on Windows 10 but may work on Mac as well.